General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

 \subsection{Minimality}

-It follows from the results of Section~\ref{s2.1} and~\ref{s2.2}, that infinitely many genealogies are associated to the SDE~\eqref{eq:SDEoriginal02} with polynomial drift term of the form $x(1-x)s(x)$.
-Among the possible genealogies, we want to identify the ones with good properties.
-In view of Theorem~\ref{thm:degreeprocessrecurrenttransient(intro)} and Proposition~\ref{prop:abs}, it seems natural to distinguish genealogies according to their effective branching rate.
+According to the results of Section~\ref{s2.1} and~\ref{s2.2}, infinitely many potential genealogies are associated to the SDE~\eqref{eq:SDEoriginal02} if the drift~$d$ is a polynomial vanishing at the boundary.
+In view of Theorem~\ref{thm:degreeprocessrecurrenttransient(intro)} and Proposition~\ref{prop:abs}, it seems natural to distinguish potential genealogies with respect to their effective branching rate.